 At this time the foundation that receives all contributions in support of the University and its Colleges continues to be named the Pennsylvania College of Optometry Foundation.
-Charitable gift annuities for the University or its Colleges should still be made with the PCO Foundation.
-However, your gift can be designated to Salus University or any of the four Colleges, such as the Pennsylvania College of Optometry or the George S. Osborne College of Audiology.
+Charitable gift annuities for the University or its colleges should still be made with the PCO Foundation.
+However, your gift can be designated to Salus University or any of the colleges.

 In exchange for your irrevocable gift of cash, securities, or other assets, Pennsylvania College of Optometry Foundation agrees to pay one or two annuitants you name a fixed sum each year for life, with payments starting at least one year after your gift.
 The annuitants may elect to start receiving payments on any one of a range of dates.
 These dates and their corresponding payment amounts must be listed in your agreement.
 The older your designated annuitants are at the time of gift and the longer they elect to defer payments, the greater the fixed income Pennsylvania College of Optometry Foundation can agree to pay.
 In most cases, part of each payment is tax-free, increasing each payment's after-tax value.